dgatf/msrc/README.md

 If using PWM, signal needs to be calibrated with a tachometer

-Altough max rotor speed can be estimated with the formula:
+Altough max head speed can be estimated with the formula:

-HS =(pack voltage x motor kv)/(main gear/pinion)
+Head speed =(pack voltage * motor kv)/(main gear/pinion)
 Then apply an efficiency factor of 90%

 It has to be measured without blades at full throttle (disable governor).
 Then adjust the value in Opentx with the divisor Poles/blades in RPM sensor